 High blood pressure affects over 75 million adults in the United States.
 Unfortunately, it’s not a health issue that stops there.
 Having high blood pressure, especially without controlling it with medication, diet, or exercise, can lead to other more serious health problems.
-The domino effect of high blood pressure is a little too underestimated, which is dangerous for the population’ overall health.
+Don’t underestimate the domino effect of high blood pressure– it’s is dangerous for the population’s overall health.

 Unfortunately, high blood pressure can quietly sneak up on you if you aren’t regularly checking your blood pressure.
 It shows no symptoms and can cause problems without any knowledge of it.

 High blood pressure begins when plaque from cholesterol or fat builds up in the blood vessels and arteries.
 This is caused by eating too many foods that are high in fat and the fat enters the bloodstream.

 The domino effect of high blood pressure can be life-threatening since impeded blood flow in one place can affect other parts of your body.

 Having clogged arteries and blood vessels can seriously affect your brain function.
 Your brain needs plenty of fresh, circulating blood to continue to work.

 High blood pressure can cause “mini-strokes” called transient ischemic attacks (TIA) which is caused by a temporary cutoff of blood supply.
 While this kind of stroke isn’t as dangerous as a normal stroke, it is a good sign that you’re at risk for one.

 Strokes happen when brain cells die due to lack of oxygen and nutrients in the brain.
 High blood pressure can weaken blood vessels and cause a leak, which would prevent sufficient blood to feed the brain.